SayKit

 });

-This is useful when messages are embedded in the bundle or when another part of your app has already loaded them.
+This is useful when messages are embedded in the bundle, hydrated from a server, or pulled from another store.

 await say.load('fr');